 Information for Prospective Students from Ghana

-Minimum Entry Requirements
+- Minimum Entry Requirements

-English Language Proficiency
+- English Language Proficiency

 The below are guidelines only and do not guarantee entry.
 Each application will be judged on its own merits.

-Applicants from Ghana who have completed SSCE or WAEC are required to take a one year university foundation programme.
-Students who have completed the International Baccaclaureate, A-Levels or AP examinations will be considered for direct entry to our undergraduate programmes.
+Students who have completed the International Baccalaureate, A-Levels or AP examinations will be considered for direct entry to undergraduate programmes.

 Research applicants would normally be expected to have completed a Masters qualification from a good university.

-A number of scholarships are also provided by the University of London, the British Government and other external organisations, for a list please visit scholarships and bursaries.
+SOAS offers a number of scholarships, bursaries and awards to support students, including the International Postgraduate Scholarship.
+A number of scholarships are also provided by the University of London, the British Government and other external organisations.

-UKCISA - The UK Council for International Students Affairs provides information on many aspects of studying overseas, including visas and working while studying.
+- UKCISA - The UK Council for International Students Affairs provides information on many aspects of studying overseas, including visas and working while studying

-- UCAS - The Universities and Colleges Admission Service is the body through which all applications for undergraduate study must be made.
+- UCAS - The Universities and Colleges Admission Service is the body through which all applications for undergraduate study must be made

-- The British High Commission in Ghana may also be able to help you with information about travelling to the UK.
+- The British High Commission in Ghana may also be able to help you with information about travelling to the UK